codingnninja/DevRel-How-to-sell-to-developers/README.md

 The target audience refers to the set of people you think you’re solving problems for.
 The reality is many of them will not buy your products for reasons.
 Maybe they don't see any reason to jump ship, they're scared of lock-in or they can't just feel the magic.

-The right audience refers to the audience who have felt the magic in your products, are willing to and are able to pay.
+The right audience refers to the audience who have felt the magic in your products, are willing and are able to pay.

 The way you deal with each type of audience is somewhat different.
 The marketing audience has no reason or ability to pay even if they love your products.